Towards random uniform sampling of bipartite graphs with given degree sequence: Multicommodity flow - along a cycle

 \quad

-In the case of $x=1$ we perform a second swap, which results in a subproblem with a friendly path (the swap shown on the left side of Figure~\ref{fig4}, while the right hand side indicates the two new subproblems):
+In the case of $x=3$ we perform one more swap, which results in a subproblem with a friendly path (the swap shown on the left side of Figure~\ref{fig4}, while the right hand side indicates the two new subproblems):